Fred Chan

-Fred Chan (born 12 February 1986) is a Malaysian film and stage actor.
-He made his acting debut in 2019, appeared in stage productions in 2021, and played the lead role in the Malaysian crowdfunded film Pendatang in 2023.
+Fred Chan (Chinese name: 曾永凭) is a Malaysian film and stage actor.
+He made his acting debut in 2019, appeared in stage productions in 2022, and played the lead role in the Malaysian crowdfunded film Pendatang in 2023.
+The film has accumulated more than 5 million views to date.
+He has also appeared in Bollywood film Jigra in 2024, and later gained wider attention for his performance in 120 Bahadur (2025) as the principal antagonist.
+He is the first Malaysian who appear in a Bollywood movie poster.